 - InnoDB full-text search does not support trailing plus (+) or minus (-) sign.
 It only supports leading plus or minus sign.
 MySQL will report an error if you search word is ‘mysql+’ or ‘mysql-‘.
 In addition, the following leading plus or minus with wildcard are invalid: +*, +-

-- The 50% threshold is not applied.
-By the way, 50% threshold means if a word appears in more than 50% of the rows, MySQL will ignore it in the search result.
+- The 50% threshold means if a word appears in more than 50% of the rows, MySQL will ignore it in the search result.

-In this tutorial, we have shown you how to perform MySQL Boolean full-text searches with many useful Boolean operators.
+In this tutorial, you have learned how to perform MySQL Boolean full-text searches with many useful Boolean operators.